Sage-Bionetworks/github-issues-to-synapse/README.md

 ```

 Where the `table_id` is the same as the one created above, and the `repo` is the repository from which to get the issues.

+The Lambda function can be triggered by issue events from Github.
+Set up an SNS or SQS integration for the repository you want to watch.
+Note that you need to add `issue` events to the hook manually - see this [API documentation page](https://developer.github.com/v3/repos/hooks/#edit-a-hook) for how to edit a hook.